 Fun Facts About Your Brain: Things We Don't Know

-There is so much we don't know about our own brains, yet it is the single most important organ.
-An organ which makes up our identity.
-We can have a heart transplant, we can have our appendix removed, we can even have our colon removed, but the brain is irreplaceable.
-The brain is responsible for our attitudes, our emotions, our motor functions, our senses, our pain tolerance, our health, our ability to love, our ability to speak, and our ability to do such tasks as make out a resume for a job.
-There are so many more functions that we would not be able to do without the functioning of our brain.
-Each year, scientists are making more and more breakthroughs on the discoveries of our brain processes, mental capabilities, and how the brain works?
-Although, like any good science discovery leads, we often find that we end up with more questions about the brains than answers discovered.
+Much is unknown about the human brain, yet it is the single most important organ and makes up our identity.
+A person can have a heart transplant, have their appendix removed, or even have the colon removed, but the brain is irreplaceable.
+It is responsible for a person's attitudes, emotions, motor functions, senses, pain tolerance, health, ability to love, ability to speak, and ability to do such tasks as make out a resume for a job.
+There are so many more functions that the human body would not be able to do without the functioning of the brain.
+Each year, scientists are making more and more breakthroughs on the discoveries of how the brain processes?
+Although often the more that is discovered about this integral organ, the more questions are asked.

 The First Findings About The Brain